Principle 6: Reconstruct the absent user

 - Can our popular topics be expanded with more in-depth information, further serving the user’s information needs?
 For example, could we double the number of articles on these topics?

-- Can we get rid of the information no one is viewing in order to increase focus on the content that matters to users?
+- Can we minimize the information no one is viewing in order to increase focus on the content that matters to users?

-The most popular topic in my documentation right now is the Fire TV specifications.
+While at Amazon, the most popular topic in our docs was the Fire TV specifications.
 But … why specifications?
 Specifications aren’t tutorials, nor do they seem all that significant in the scope of how-to tasks and other troubleshooting information.
-It could be that end-users (customers) are inadvertently landing on this page rather than developers.
-But if the users are, in fact, developers, perhaps it means my users are advanced engineers, looking only for reference material rather than tutorials that hold their hand through a process.
-Perhaps it means they’re coding features that depend on particular specification information (Android levels, OpenGL levels, Dolby support, processing speed, and so forth).
-Maybe their biggest decisions are around cross-platform compatibility and having the same experience across devices despite different device specifications?
+In our investigation, I realized that it could be end-users (customers) that were inadvertently landing on this page rather than developers.
+But if the users were, in fact, developers, perhaps it meant our users were advanced engineers, looking only for reference material rather than tutorials that hold their hand through a process.
+Perhaps it meant they were coding features that depended on particular specification information (Android levels, OpenGL levels, Dolby support, processing speed, and so forth).
+Maybe their biggest decisions were around cross-platform compatibility and having the same experience across devices despite different device specifications?